DMCOC is continuing to look for support from the community both through volunteers and monetarily.

 Raise the Roof

 Thank you for your donation!
-The new roof for the corporate office will be replaced on Monday, June 5, 2017.
+The new roof for the corporate office was replaced on June 5, 2017.

 If you are still interested in donating to the roof fund, you can use the form below.

 Phoenix Center Roof Project